 – The US dropped its COVID testing requirements for travelers from China from 10 March.

 – Australia ended its testing requirements for travelers from China from 11 March.

 – Canada ended testing requirements for travelers from China from 17 March.

-– The UK will end testing requirements for travelers from China from 5 April.
+– The UK ended testing requirements for travelers from China on 5 April.

 On 11 November 2022, China’s circuit breaker policy, which had suspended flights as a consequence for having positive cases on board a previous flight, was lifted entirely.

 By the end of July 2023, international flight volume had recovered to 46.9% of 2019’s levels.
 Recovery is uneven depending on destination.
 For example, flight capacity between China and the UK is now fully recovered, but on the other end of the spectrum, there are still only 24 flights a week between China and the US as of 10 August 2023 — just 6.5% of the pre-pandemic volume.
 (See a snapshot of international flight connectivity for 17-23 July here.)